Jack-educational/Console-Finances/README.md

 - [Contributing](#contributing)
 - [Questions](#questions)
   ## Installation
-  None requires.
+  None required.
 This runs in a web browser.

   ## Usage
   Simply navigate to the live deployment URL at the top of the readme.
 You will need to open the console to display the results.